 the number of tobacco retailers inspected for compliance with the regulations, and the most frequently found infraction type; and

 the number of reports analysed from tobacco manufacturers and importers for completeness of information provided in line with the reporting regulations, and number of letters of deficiency sent for missing information.

-This Annual Report on Compliance also includes litigation, and interestingly Canada’s tobacco control legislation has been challenged by members of the tobacco industry for most of the period since 1988, it lists the current cases before the courts.
-This underscores the importance of a strict tobacco control regime.
+This Annual Report on Compliance also includes litigation, and interestingly Canada’s tobacco control legislation/regulations have been challenged by members of the tobacco industry for most of the period since 1988, it lists the current cases before the courts.
+This underscores the importance of a strict tobacco control regime or regulations.

 12. Brazil regulates the maximum allowable limits for tar, nicotine and carbon monoxide inhaled in the primary stream or main smoke (Article 4 of Resolução da Diretoria Colegiada-RDC No.14 2012 in Portuguese).
 Brazil has also prohibited the use of most additives (as listed in Chapter 4 of the RDC 14/2012) in all tobacco products as a way to reduce the attractiveness of tobacco products, with a view to reducing the initiation of new smokers.

 13. The US bans cigarettes containing certain characterising flavours through its Family Smoking Prevention and Tobacco Control Act to reduce the number of children who want to smoke due to the attractiveness of flavoured cigarettes.
 Section 907 of the Act provides that: